Empirical Analysis of Decoding Biases in Masked Diffusion Models: Appendix

 \subsection{Results on Dream}

-To further evaluate the generalization capability of our approach, we apply \method{} to Dream-v0-Instruct-7B~\cite{dream2025}, a SOTA Masked Diffusion Model developed independently of the LLaDA series~\cite{nie2024scaling}.
+To further evaluate the generalization capability of our approach, we apply \method{} to Dream-v0-Instruct-7B~\cite{dream2025}, a state-of-the-art MDM developed independently of the LLaDA series~\cite{nie2024scaling}.
 As shown in Table~\ref{tab:main_results_revised_with_dream}, \method{} consistently achieves the best performance across all evaluated tasks, with an average score of 40.1\%.
 This represents a substantial improvement over the strongest uncertainty-based baseline, margin-based sampling, which reaches 27.8\%.
 In particular, \method{} achieves 57.9\% on HumanEval and 76.4\% on GSM8K, demonstrating strong performance in both code generation and mathematical reasoning tasks.

-These results indicate that our method is not limited to a specific model family but instead addresses a fundamental limitation in MDMs.
-The observed tendency to prioritize boundary tokens early during decoding—especially due to supervised fine-tuning with EOS tokens—appears to be a systemic issue.
-By incorporating positional awareness into the sampling process, \method{} mitigates this bias, allowing the model to allocate generation capacity more effectively and construct coherent, logically ordered outputs prior to boundary placement.
-The consistent gains observed across multiple tasks and model families underscore both the generality and practical utility of our approach.
+These results indicate that \method{} is not limited to a specific model family, but instead addresses a broader limitation inherent to masked diffusion models.
+Across different architectures, we consistently observe a tendency for uncertainty-based decoding to prioritize boundary tokens early in the decoding process and to favor semantically trivial tokens.
+This behavior suggests a systematic bias in how unmasking priorities are assigned, rather than an artifact of a particular model or implementation.
+By incorporating both positional awareness and semantic awareness into the sampling process, \method{} mitigates these biases and enables the model to allocate its generation capacity more effectively.
+As a result, the decoding process is better aligned with the underlying reasoning or planning structure of the task, leading to more coherent and logically ordered outputs.